Neerajsn02/MultiCB/README.md

 Basic python program that implements a multi-clipboard.
 The idea is to store multiple items on a clipboard.
-Problem - We can only copy and paste 1 item at a time onto a clipboard.
-To combat this, we allow multiple items to be copied, and then 'load' it onto the clipboard.
+Problem - Traditional clipboards are only able to store 1 item which we can use To combat this, we allow multiple items to be stored on the clipboard.
+We can access these items using keys which we provide when we save items to the clipboard.
-This program also allows us to copy from the clipboard and paste elsewhere